Pakistan moves jailed doctor who helped track bin Laden

 Afridi’s lawyer, Qamar Nadeem, confirmed the transfer of his client but said he was not sure where he was now.
 Judicial officials could not be reached on Saturday, nor could embassy officials for the United States, which has for years called on Pakistan to release Afridi.

-Afridi was accused of treason after word spread he had helped the CIA collect genetic samples of the bin Laden family, paving the way for a U.S. Navy Seal raid in 2011 in the town of Abbottabad that killed the al Qaeda leader accused of plotting the Sept.
+Afridi was accused of treason after word spread he had helped the CIA collect genetic samples of the bin Laden family, paving the way for a U.S. Navy SEAL raid in 2011 in the town of Abbottabad that killed the al Qaeda leader accused of plotting the Sept.
 11, 2001 attacks on the United States that killed nearly 3,000 people.

 He was arrested days after the U.S. operation - which Pakistan called a violation of its sovereignty - and charged with aiding terrorists.